RohanAdwankar/taskim/README.md

 The goal of this TUI was to replicate the features of the previous [task manager](https://github.com/RohanAdwankar/task-js) I have been using but be fully usable without a mouse using VIM motions.

 At this point, the TUI is usable for me, but if there is some feature you would like to see, please let me know! (open an issue or PR)

-That being said, here are some goals for the future:

-- Full vim motions

-  Right now the traversal is just what i ended up needing.

-  Thereby it doesnt support '3j' in task traversal for example.

-  It also doesnt support vim motions in the task edit view.

-  Since I don't need it, I will add it if someone asks for it.

-- Migrate JS App Features

-    There are several features missing currently like:
-    * Search Bar
-    * Activity Tracker
-    * Alternative Task Views

 ### Command Mode (`:`) Reference